shano/knowledge-garden/pages/Essentialism.md

 		- Note if you're powerless yet hyperactive.
 		- Never ignore the reality of trade offs, avoid the straggled strategy.
 	- Create a system to remove obstacles and make execution as easy as possible.
-	- Restore play in your life
+	- Restore play in your life, it's essential.
-		-
+		- Reduce stress, broadens your options.
+Try draw.
 - Discern what's truly essential
 	- Space to think
 	- Time to look and listen